Week 16 Fantasy Football Rankings: Positional Overview, Guide and Advice

 10. David Njoku, CLE (vs. CIN)

-The top of the tight end rankings have looked similar for much of the year and that hasn't changed this week, even after some disappointing performances from the top players in Week 15.
+The top of the tight end rankings have looked similar for much of the year and that hasn't changed this week, even after some disappointing performances in Week 15.

-If you don't have one of the top players at the position you are likely just left hoping for a lucky touchdown, although a few players stand above the rest to give you a better chance at getting points.
+If you don't have one of the top players at the position, you are likely just left hoping for a lucky touchdown, although a few players stand above the rest to give you a better chance at getting points.

 Evan Engram has had over 70 receiving yards in each of the last two games and should continue to play a significant role if Odell Beckham Jr. remains out.
-The New York Giants player only has two touchdowns this season but is reliable enough over the rest of the field to help your team even if he doesn't get into the end zone.
+The New York Giants man only has two touchdowns this season but is reliable enough over the rest of the field to help your team even if he doesn't get into the end zone.

 One sleeper who could be available on waiver wires is Denver Broncos tight end Matt LaCosse, who has gotten more use in recent weeks and caught four passes for 43 yards in Week 15.
-Against an Oakland Raiders defense that has struggled to defend tight ends all season, LaCosse could surprise many with a big day.
+Against an Oakland Raiders defense that has struggled to defend tight ends all season, he could surprise many with a big day.

 Defense/Special Teams